maiska/qubes-doc.rtd/user/templates/windows/qubes-windows-tools-4-0.rst

    :align: center
    :header-rows: 1

-   * - Com pon ent
+   * - Component
      - Description
-   * - qre xec -ag ent
+   * - qrexec-agent
      - Responsible for most communication with Qubes (dom0 and other domains), secure clipboard, file copying, qrexec services.
-   * - qr exe c-w rap per
+   * - qrexec-wrapper
      - Helper executable that’s responsible for launching qrexec services, handling their I/O and vchan communication.
-   * - q rex ec- cli ent -vm
+   * - qrexec-client-vm
      - Used for communications by the qrexec protocol.
    * - qga
      - Gui agent.
-   * - Qg aWa tch dog
+   * - QgaWatchdog
      - Service that monitors session/desktop changes (logon/logoff/locking/UAC…) and simulates SAS sequence (ctrl-alt-del).
-   * - qu bes db- dae mon
+   * - qubesdb-daemon
      - Service for accessing Qubes configuration database.
-   * - n etw ork -se tup
+   * - network-setup
      - Service that sets up network parameters according to VM’s configuration.
-   * - pr epa re- vol ume
+   * - prepare-volume
      - Utility that initializes and formats the disk backed by private.img file.
 It’s registered to run on next system boot during QWT setup, if that feature is selected (it can’t run during the setup because Xen block device drivers are not yet active).
 It in turn registers move-profiles (see below) to run at early boot.
-   * - rel oca te- dir
+   * - relocate-dir
      - Utility that moves user profiles directory to the private disk.
 It’s registered as an early boot native executable (similar to chkdsk) so it can run before any profile files are opened by some other process.
 Its log is in a fixed location: c:\move-profiles.log (it can’t use our common logger library so none of the log settings apply).